umarhassan-mitodl/14.33-spring-2012/content/pages/study-materials.md

 {{% resource_link 032b4a1e-3748-8fce-c6bf-059576ce638e "Research and Communication in Economics: Resources.
 (PDF)" %}} (Courtesy of Katherine McNeil.
 Used with permission.)

-Neugeboren, Robert, and Mireille Jacobson. {{% resource_link "4e4e4ebd-4eed-4218-a3ed-caa59a2312c2" "\"Writing Economics.\" (PDF)" %}} The President and Fellows of Harvard University, 2001.
+Neugeboren, Robert, and Mireille Jacobson. ["Writing Economics."
+(PDF)](https://writingproject.fas.harvard.edu/files/hwp/files/writingeconomics.pdf) The President and Fellows of Harvard University, 2001.

 Stata® Tools
 ------------